 Why We Wrote This Guide

 Any time someone listens to a recorded song, they are listening to a sound recording.
 Sound recordings themselves are copyrightable.
-However, they also have embodied within them other copyrighted works called compositions, which protect musical elements of the song like the melody and lyrics.
-While it is important to understand what a sound recording is in the eyes of copyright law, it is equally important to understand its significance in terms of the development of the entertainment industry.
+However, they also have other copyrighted works embodied within them.
+These other copyrighted works are called compositions.
+Compositions are the copyrighted material of a song, which is the melody and lyrics.
+While a sound recording is the copyrighted sounds related to compostions.
+Although it is important to understand what a sound recording is in the eyes of copyright law, it is equally important to understand a sound recordings' significance in the terms of the development of the entertainment industry.
 The record industry wouldn’t be worth a dime if it wasn’t for sound recordings.
 We wrote this guide to explain the basic science of sound recordings and their significance in history and copyright law.

 Who This Guide Is For